aaron-jack-manning/toru/README.md

 If you ever want to view all vaults, along with which is the current one, run `toru vault list`.

 Then you can run `toru new` to create your first task.

+---

+## Planned Changes

+- Validate invariants at the point of saving, to create consistency across creating and editing notes.
+- Convenient options with the edit command so that editing the raw file isn't the only option